USING AROMATHERAPY AT HOME

 Want to learn more?

 I give talks & run workshops on complementary therapies, stress management & relaxation whether that’s on a 1:1 basis, for couples or larger groups.
 Bespoke sessions are designed to be educational, fun & suit groups needs.
-I also have training courses on offer in London, Brighton & Kent.
+Professional accredited training courses are also available, please visit the 'Learn' page on this website for more details.